Efekahya/sakaiExpressServer/README.md

 ## Step 2 : Installing Dependencies!

-- Open two terminals, one of them needs to be on the "backend" folder and the other one needs to be on the "frontend" folder.
-You can use the vscode's integrated terminal to cd to them<br/>
+- Open two terminals, one of them needs to be navigated to the "backend" folder and the other one needs to be navigated to the "frontend" folder.<br/>
 - If you use npm you can run the "npm i %% sudo npm i nodemon -g" command on both of the terminals<br/>
 - If you use yarn you can run the "yarn %% sudo yarn nodemon -g" command on both of the terminals<br/>

 ## Step 3 : Running the Program!!

-- Open two terminals, one of them needs to be on the "backend" folder and the other one needs to be on the "frontend" folder.
-You can use the vscode's integrated terminal to cd to them
+- For backend and frontend terminals run this command

-- If you use npm you can run the "npm i %% sudo npm i nodemon -g" command on both of the terminals
+- For "npm": npm run start
-- If you use yarn you can run the "yarn %% sudo yarn nodemon -g" command on both of the terminals
+- For "yarn": yarn start

 # HOW TO USE